cquan808/docker-elk-searchguard/README.md

 `docker exec -it <elasticsearch-container-name> /bin/bash`

-**Note** to generate new password for user:
+**Note:** to generate new password for user:

 `plugins/search-guard-6/tools/hash.sh -p <new-password>`

 a new password hash will be generated, replace in `config/sg/sg_internal_users.yml` if you want to update (recommended for production)

+**Note:** places to note if passwords are changed: (ssh into first)

+- kibana container --> `config/kibana.yml`
+- logstash container --> `pipeline/logstash.conf`

 Initiate searchguard:

 `bin/startNode.sh`

-Check elasticsearch healt:
+Check elasticsearch health:

 `curl http://localhost:9200/_searchguard/health`

+Check elasticsearch index:

+`curl http://localhost:9200/_cat/indices?pretty -u admin:admin`

 After elk-searchguard is started, on a command prompt of your choice in your local computer (windows 10 for me) with gcloud sdk installed, run: